timsampson/cs50club/README.md

 Once it is setup, run your build with `npx parcel build client/index.html --no-minify --no-source-maps --no-cache`.
 I used the live server extension to test if the styling and javascript worked as expected.

-To push your deploy, use the command `npm run build`
+To push your deploy, use the command `npm run bld`

 Before you can view your webapp, you need an  initial deploy.
 One way is to run `clasp deploy --description "Initial Deploy"`, or you can change the description to anything you see fit.
 You can also do this from the Apps Script dashboard, `clasp open` will get you to your project on the dashboard and from there you can use the menu options.